By Matt Neatock

 Always pay attention to the ingredients listed on the label, and remember, when it comes to greens supplements, less is more: You want a supplement with a high concentration of a few main ingredients, not tiny bits of 30+ compounds.
 Here are a few of the ingredients that are loaded with the nutrients you need.

-Spirulina and chlorella are two of the most widely-used and studied algae that get included in greens supplements.
+Chlorella and spirulina and are two of the most widely-used and studied algae that get included in greens supplements.

 So you don't like to eat kale?
 No worries!
 Most greens supplements these days contain leafy greens in powder form.
 For example, you'll find spinach leaf in LADDER Superfood Greens.

-Like all other leafy greens (spinach, collard greens, cabbage), kale has antioxidant-like compounds and minerals.
-For those who are avoiding dairy products, kale and spinach contain some calcium to help meet your daily recommended needs.
+Like all other leafy greens (kale, collard greens, cabbage), spinach has antioxidant-like compounds and minerals.
+For those who are avoiding dairy products, spinach and kale contain some calcium to help meet your daily recommended needs.

 You will often see herbs such as Rhodiola, milk thistle, or echinacea added to greens supplements.